 Home to some of the best food markets in London, you are sure to find something that will have your tastebuds dancing.

 With so many tasty options, it can be tough deciding where to go.
 To ensure you find a spot that best meets your appetite and needs, here are some of the best food markets East London has to offer.

 Best East London Markets to Visit for Some Delicious Eats

 East London is well-renowned for housing some of the best food markets in the capital.
 Here are some of the best spots for a Sunday or weekday bite.

 In 2011, Boxpark launched its flagship venue to coincide with the Olympic Games.
 While the space was mostly intended for pop-up retailers, what attracted the large crowds was its diverse selection of street food and drinks.

 Boxpark has three venues across London – namely Shoreditch, Croydon and Wembley.

-Boxpark Shoreditch, located in East London, is home to a wide range of street food vendors and restaurants, offering food from all around the world.
+Boxpark Shoreditch, located in East London, is home to a wide range of street food vendors and restaurants in East London, offering food from all around the world.

 A popular spot here is Black Bear Burger which has world-class burgers, fries, and some amazing buffalo wings.
 For those wanting something different, visit Rudie’s Jerk Shack for some authentic Caribbean foods.